 For SMEs facing challenges related to overseas expansion, three institutions are collaborating to provide support for enhancing overseas sales through business matching and other means, as well as financial support.

-In addition, initiatives to have regional financial institutions participate in this scheme are being promoted to support the overseas expansion of more SMEs in each region.
+Also, 110 regional financial institutions throughout Japan were participating in this scheme as of the end of March 2024, supporting overseas expansion by SMEs in each region.